 If you're looking for old-style Broadway musicals and revivals, this isn't the place for you.
 But with all due respect to your taste, why not try something a little different for a change?

 One of our complaints about Berkeley Rep isn't really their fault.
 There are a few nice restaurants within walking distance.
 To enjoy a meal as good as the play you'll be seeing, head for Gourmet Ghetto (Shattuck north of University) or Solano Avenue just over the city line in Albany.
-Five restaurant in the Hotel Shattuck Plaza serves a nice Prix fixed pre-show dinner and they know how to get you through your meal and out the door in time to catch the beginning of the first act.
+Five restaurant in the Hotel Shattuck Plaza serves a nice Prix fixed pre-show dinner, and they know how to get you through your meal and out the door in time to catch the beginning of the first act.
+For a look at the menu and to make reservations visit their website.

 Berkeley Rep Venues and Crowd Factor